Finding the best travel clothes for women could be tricky… but good preparation means more comfort for the trip you are going to take.

 While preparing for the trip, I realized that packing for winter holidays is kind of tricky.
-The winter clothes is heavier and bulkier!
-Also, you need couple of waterproof and reliable pieces.
+Winter clothes is heavier and bulkier!
+Also, you need a couple of waterproof and reliable pieces.

 So what to bring and what to keep at home?
 These are five essentials that you need: